During a global pandemic is an odd time to type the words no time better than now.

 Atlanta is weird as hell.
 I’ve always believed that, while other cities strive to be aggressively cool, Atlanta sits back and just does its thing.
 Sometimes, to find the cool things here, you just have to dig, to research, to talk to people that have been here longer—much longer—and you have to able to drive.
 But the payoff you receive is beyond worth your efforts.
 These public artworks represent a world-class roster of artists whose works would be the envy of any other city’s public art squad.
 So, shout out to Fulton County and the City of Atlanta.
-Despite this, none of the Atlanta-based artists I’ve spoken to about our city’s public art were fully aware that we possessed this caliber of a collection.
+Despite this, none of the Atlanta-based artists I’ve spoken to about our city’s public art were fully aware that we possessed a collection of this caliber.
 Before we can fully celebrate all Atlanta has to offer, we must first slow down to remember and rediscover the city’s hidden treasures.

 Now, buckle up.